pedrada88/preproc-textclassification/README.md

 ### Code

-The code to run our experiments is available in the following repository: https://github.com/pilehvar/sensecnn
+The code to run our experiments is available in the following complementary repository: https://github.com/pilehvar/sensecnn

 ### Reference paper

-If you use any of these resources, please cite the following [paper]():
+If you use any of these resources, please cite the following [paper](https://arxiv.org/abs/1707.01780):
 ```bash
 @InProceedings{camacho:preprocessing2018,
   author = 	"Camacho-Collados, Jose and Pilehvar, Mohammad Taher",